lnsongxf/public-expenditure/book.md

 # Introduction

-This is the online code library for the textbook `A Balanced Treatment of Unemployment & Labor-Market Policies` written by [Pascal Michaillat](https://www.pascalmichaillat.org/).
+This is the online code library for calculating optimal policies.
+It includes monetary policy, fiscal policy, and unemployment insurance.
+The theoretical foundations for these policies are based on papers by [Pascal Michaillat](https://www.pascalmichaillat.org/).
 This code library is built by [Haoyu Sheng](https://haoyusheng.net/).